Series (United States currency): Before 1928

 The first U.S. banknotes with a series year were the United States Notes of 1869.
 Before that, paper currency was identified only by the act authorizing it, for example, the act of March 3, 1863.
 For these bills, the serial number uniquely identified the bill, except for some issues that exceeded one million bills.
 In that case, the sequence of serial numbers was restarted, and an extra overprint of 'Series 1' was added to the bill.
 When one million bills in 'Series 1' were printed, 'Series 2' was used, and so on.
 'Series 187' is the highest series number of this sort that was used, on the United States Notes of 1863, in the $5 denomination.

 Other notes were identified by the date of issue.
 Interest-bearing notes were carefully identified as to the date of an issue because they reached maturity a fixed amount of time later.
 Gold Certificates, issued upon the government receiving a deposit of gold, were dated by hand, and also the depositor was identified.
 Only the depositor could redeem an early gold certificate.
 Starting with the Series of 1882, Gold Certificates were made payable to the bearer.

 National Bank Notes were given a date as well.
 However, this was not when the bill was first circulated, but rather when the bill was sent from the federal government to the issuing bank, which could then release it at its convenience.
 The national currency, issued and unissued, has a series date (corresponding to when the design was last changed) and a release date.

 The first series printed by the Federal Reserve was Series 1914.
-It contained a $5 bill with Abraham Lincoln, a $10 bill with Andrew Jackson, a $20 bill with Grover Cleveland, a $50 bill with Ulysses Grant, and a $100 bill with Benjamin Franklin all of which were large-size notes.
+It contained a $5 bill with Abraham Lincoln, a $10 bill with Andrew Jackson, a $20 bill with Grover Cleveland, a $50 bill with Ulysses Grant, and a $100 bill with Benjamin Franklin, all of which were large-size notes.

-The next series was Series 1918, which contained large-size notes in denominations of $500 bill with John Marshall, the $1,000 bill with Alexander Hamilton, the $5,000 bill with James Madison, and the $10,000 bill with Salmon Chase.
+The next series was Series 1918, which contained large-size notes in denominations of the $500 bill with John Marshall, the $1,000 bill with Alexander Hamilton, the $5,000 bill with James Madison, and the $10,000 bill with Salmon Chase.

-One dollar bills featuring George Washington (which were all Silver Certificates) came in Series 1923, as did red seal United States notes in the ten dollar denomination and blue seal Silver Certificates in the five dollar denomination.
+One-dollar bills featuring George Washington (which were all Silver Certificates) came in Series 1923, as did red seal United States notes in the ten dollar denomination and blue seal Silver Certificates in the five dollar denomination.
 Gold Certificates appeared in various series including 1905 and 1906 ($20 notes), 1907 ($10 notes), 1907 ($1000 notes), 1913 ($50 notes), and 1922 ($10, $20, $50, $100, $500, $1,000 notes).